bquijada/bquijada/README.md

 ### :woman_technologist: About Me :

 I’m a Computer Science graduate from Oregon State University, passionate about building innovative software solutions.
-I am interested in the full stack of development.
+I am interested in full stack development.
 I'm also very passionate about the outdoors and also work as a ski instructor and guide in the winter!

 📫 How to reach me:
 - Email: [bqlevy@gmail.com](mailto:bqlevy@gmail.com)